Made in Canada Tea Brands: Ultimate Source List

 Four O’Clock / Trans-Herbe (Montreal, QC):

-Four O’Clock is a very popular Canadian brand known for its wide range of herbal teas, black teas, and green teas.
-They often use organic ingredients.
+Four O’Clock is a very popular Canadian brand known for its wide range of herbal teas, black teas, and green teas, many of which are organic and Fair Trade.

 You can find their colourful boxes in most grocery stores across Canada.
 They’re a great choice for everyday tea drinking, with lots of different flavours to try.